The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Method

-\begin{enumerate} \item The cell is on the highest level of refinement. \item The density within a cell must be above the threshold number density of $\rho_{sink}= 1.7 \times 10^9$cm$^-3$.
-A typical value for $\rho_{sink}$ in the runs presented here is $10^5$-$10^6$ times the average density. \item There must be a gravitational potential minimum in the cell where the sink particle will form. \item The velocity field is converging at the cell. \item No other sink particle exist within an exclusion radius.
-For our simulations this is set to 8 cells or $400\au$. \end{enumerate}
+\begin{enumerate} \item The cell is on the highest level of refinement. \item The density within a cell must be above the threshold number density of $\rho_{sink}= 1.7 \times 10^9$cm$^{-3}$.
+A typical value for $\rho_{sink}$ in the runs presented here is $10^5$-$10^6$ times the average density. \item There must be a gravitational potential minimum in the cell where the sink particle will form. \item The velocity field is converging at the cell. \item No other sink particle exists within an exclusion radius.
+For our simulations, this is set to 8 cells or $400\au$. \item The Jeans' length is resolved with at least two cells. \end{enumerate}

 This sink particle prescription is similar to others used in different MHD codes \citep{bate_modelling_1995, krumholz_embedding_2004, federrath_modeling_2010, gong_implementation_2013}.